 Griot’s Garage has been in the car detailing game for over 30 years.
-They have been providing a wide array of polishes, waxes, buffers, and pads which, for the most part, seem to have rave results with their customers.
-This time though, I was particularly interested in seeing how well the Griot’s Garage Ceramic 3-in-1 Wax would fare on my vehicle.
+They have been providing a wide array of polishes, waxes, buffers, and pads which, for the most part, seem to have great results with their customers.
+This time, I was particularly interested in seeing how well this Griot’s Garage Ceramic would fare on my vehicle.
 So naturally, I went ahead and purchased a bottle so I can give a thorough review.

 - Superior hydrophobic beading